Patient professional reference

 - Other neoplastic lesions that produce nasal obstruction include sarcoma, lymphoma and juvenile nasopharyngeal angiofibroma.
 Primary malignant tumours in the nasal cavity, which are relatively rare, are unilateral and are generally squamous cell carcinoma.

-- Choanal atresia - see separate article Congenital Nasal Problems.
+- Choanal atresia - see separate Congenital Nasal Problems article.

 - Symptoms vary according to the aetiology but can include itching, sneezing, nasal obstruction, purulent, bloody or clear discharge and impairment of smell.